robestu27/wasm-sandpit/readme.md

 - [x] demonstrated we can pass a tree structure from Rust/WASM (now called "Rust") - its JSON-serialized which does seem a little wasteful, but reported as being faster than constant JS-to-WASM calls
-- [ ] can we show this tree in a widget (Vue.js with PrimeFaces/PrimeVue )
+- [x] can we show this tree in a widget (Vue.js with PrimeFaces/PrimeVue )
+- [x] can we show a tree table in a widget (Vue.js with PrimeFaces/PrimeVue )
+- [ ] load data from a backend service

 ## Getting it Running